samz-winter/md-test/query_storage/search_column_names.md

 ```

 > ***NOTE:***\
-> 💀 This is a query that is for querying things\
+> 💀 This is a query that is for querying things.

 ```sql
 select